 - (d) Students categorized as English learners (EL) shall follow testing guidelines set forth by the federal No Child Left Behind Act of 2001, 20 U.S.C. secs.
-6301 et seq., or its successor. - (2) High school students shall participate in the state-required end of course testing program after completing the appropriate course linked to the end-of-course test. - (3) For the state assessments in grades 3-8, the college readiness tests, and the science and writing on-demand tests, a school shall test all students during the test window that are enrolled in each accountability grade on the first day of the school's testing window and shall complete a roster in the electronic application provided by the Department of Education. - \(4) For the end of course examination, the school shall test all students enrolled at the completion of the course associated with the state required end of course examination and shall complete a roster in the electronic application provided by the Department of Education. - (45) A student retained in a grade in which state-required assessments are administered shall participate in the assessments for that grade again and shall continue to be included in all accountability calculations.
-A high school student who retakes a course attached to an end-of-course examination shall take the end-of-course examination at the end of the appropriate coursework.

-- (56) A student who is suspended or expelled but continues to receive instructional services required under KRS 158.150 shall participate in the state-required assessments." - "Section 9.
+6301 et seq., or its successor. - (2) High school students shall participate in the state-required end of course testing program after completing the appropriate course linked to the end-of-course test. - (3) For the state assessments in grades 3-8, the college readiness tests, and the science and writing on-demand tests, a school shall test all students during the test window that are enrolled in each accountability grade on the first day of the school's testing window and shall complete a roster in the electronic application provided by the Department of Education. - (4) A student retained in a grade in which state-required assessments are administered shall participate in the assessments for that grade again and shall continue to be included in all accountability calculations. - (5) A student who is suspended or expelled but continues to receive instructional services required under KRS 158.150 shall participate in the state-required assessments." - "Section 9.
 Students Not Participating in State-Required Assessments.
-(1) If a student does not participate in state-required assessments, the school at which the student was enrolled on the first day of the testing window shall include the student in the roster in the electronic application provided by the Department of Education. - (2) A student who does not take the state assessments and does not qualify for approved exempted status shall be assigned the lowest reportable score on the appropriate test for accountability calculations. - (3) A student reaching the age of twenty-one (21) years of age who no longer generates state funding under Support Education Excellence in Kentucky shall not be required to participate in state-required assessments. - (4) A student who is expelled and legally not provided instructional services under the standards established in KRS 158.150 shall not be considered to be enrolled for a full academic year, and shall not be included in accountability calculations. - (5) If a student has been expelled or suspended at some point during a year and is enrolled but does not complete the state-required assessment, the student shall be included in the accountability calculation. - (6)(a) If participation in the state-required assessment would jeopardize a student's physical, mental or emotional well-being, a school or district shall submit a request for medical exemption, which shall be subject to the approval of the Department of Education and which describes the medical condition that warrants exempting a student from the assessments. - (b) An identified disability or handicapping condition alone shall not be considered sufficient reason for granting a medical exemption to state-required assessment and accountability requirements.
+(1) If a student does not participate in state-required assessments, the school at which the student was enrolled on the first day of the testing window shall include the student in the roster in the electronic application provided by the Department of Education. - (2) A student who does not take the state assessments and does not qualify for approved exempted status shall be assigned the lowest reportable score on the appropriate test for accountability calculations. - (3) A student reaching the age of twenty-one (21) years of age who no longer generates state funding under Support Education Excellence in Kentucky shall not be required to participate in state-required assessments. - (4) A student who is expelled and legally not provided instructional services under the standards established in KRS 158.150 shall not be considered to be enrolled for a full academic year, and shall not be included in accountability calculations.

-Kentucky A student with an approved medical exemption shall be excluded from state-required assessments and state and federal accountability calculations.

-(7) If the student moves out of state or to a private school before state-required assessments can be completed in the school or district's announced testing window, the student shall be excluded from accountability calculations."

-viii.
-Continued Support for School and LEA Improvement $(ESEA\ section\ 1111(d)(3)(A))$ a.
+- (5) If a student has been expelled or suspended at some point during a year and is enrolled but does not complete the state-required assessment, the student shall be included in the accountability calculation. - (6)(a) If participation in the state-required assessment would jeopardize a student's physical, mental or emotional well-being, a school or district shall submit a request for medical exemption, which shall be subject to the approval of the Department of Education and which describes the medical condition that warrants exempting a student from the assessments. - (b) An identified disability or handicapping condition alone shall not be considered sufficient reason for granting a medical exemption to state-required assessment and accountability requirements. - (c) A student with an approved medical exemption shall be excluded from state-required assessments and state and federal accountability calculations. - (7) If the student moves out of state or to a private school before state-required assessments can be completed in the school or district's announced testing window, the student shall be excluded from accountability calculations." - viii.
+Continued Support for School and LEA Improvement (ESEA section 1111(d)(3)(A)) - a.
 Exit Criteria for Comprehensive Support and Improvement Schools